Skip to Main Content

 • Updates to your Scopus author profile have been completed in Scopus but have not yet flowed through to SciVal.

-• The Overview module uses a number of fixed year ranges and it is possible that a given output does not fall within the specified year range.
-If the Overview module does not provide the required year range then switch to the Benchmarking module which provides all years from 1996 to the present.
+• Some of the analyses available in the Explore analysis section uses fixed year ranges and it is possible that a given output does not fall within the specified year range.
+If the analysis does not provide the required year range then switch to the All metrics within the Compare analysis section which provides all years from 1996 to the present.

-The annual SciVal rollover for the Overview, Collaboration and Trends modules last occurred in June 2022.
+The annual SciVal rollover for the Overview, Collaboration and Trends modules occurs in June each year.

 Please note that this will has the resulted in the shifting forward the year ranges for any Analyses in Reporting that were created in the Overview, Collaboration or Trends modules.
 If you would like to retain the metrics from the current range, please make a snapshot of the relevant analyses before the next rollover and save it to either SciVal or your local machine.